Fen Carr Nature Reserve - Jim Horsfall

 Fen Carr is a floodplain meadow packed with plants.
 Comprising two traditional hay meadows, it was previously owned by the Church of England, which protected it from intensive farming.
 The land is grazed following a late haycut, and the hedgerows are protected and maintained.

 Plants such as sneezewort, sweet vernal grass, great burnet and pepper saxifrage thrive, supporting a healthy population of moths and butterflies, including hairstreaks, browns, blues, coppers, whites and skippers.
-Green woodpeckers and curlews are two of the birds you might find
+Look out for green woodpeckers and hear their yaffling call or that of a burbling curlew.

 Contact us